An instance of the

 and preferred values, indicates the ease with which the

-can be extended.
+Spring can be extended.

-See the Spring.sum(javax.swing.Spring, javax.swing.Spring)
+See the Spring.sum(javax.swing.Spring, javax.swing.Spring) method for details.

-By defining simple arithmetic operations on Spring
+By defining simple arithmetic operations on Springs,

-the behavior of a collection of Spring
+the behavior of a collection of Springs

 the "+", "-", max, and min operators on

-s so that, in each case, the result is a Spring
+Springs so that, in each case, the result is a Spring

 whose characteristics bear a useful mathematical relationship to its constituent